Who Are Criminal Justice Social Workers?

 What Are The Requirements?

-A Master’s in Social Work is often required to practice in this field.
+A Master’s Degree in Social Work is often required to practice in this field.
 However, in some cases a Bachelor’s in Social Work will qualify under the supervision of a social worker with more credentials.
 Currently, there is no specific licensure for criminal justice social workers, however NASW is advocating for its development.
 Many criminal justice social workers overlap with treating mental health or substance abuse clients and as such may be Licensed Clinical Social Workers or Licensed Clinical Addictions Specialists.
 Some MSW programs offer graduate certificates for those who specialize in this subfield.

 How Much Do Criminal Justice Social Workers Make?